History of anorexia nervosa: Recent history

-and it was not until 1980 that body image disturbance was formally included as a diagnostic criterion in the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association.
+but it was not until 1980 that body image disturbance was formally included as a diagnostic criterion in the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association.
 More recently, with progress in the field of neuroscience researchers have increasingly looked at anorexia as a biologically-based mental disorder, like schizophrenia.

 According to Disorders in Social Relationships published by the Sciences Po University press anorexia nervosa affects young girls in the middle and upper social class.
 The symptoms of anorexia nervosa is closely entwined with "social relations".
-Between the ages of 15-24 with the disorder are at a 10% greater risk of dying than others at the same age.
+Between the ages of 15-24, those with the disorder are at a 10% greater risk of dying than others at the same age.
 In a 2020 review it was found that AN runs in families and is often fatal.

 It was also found that "The National Eating Disorders Association (NEDA) estimates that between 0.3 and 0.4 percent of all young women and 0.1 percent of young men suffer from AN on this or any day.
 They estimate that approximately 1 percent of women and 0.3 percent of men reported Anorexia during their lifetimes" in the 2020 Breakthrough Research in Anorexia Nervosa by Drs.
 Cynthia Bulik and Walter Kaye.